 Within the Orto Botanico in Padua, Italy—a walled garden built by the University of Padua in 1545 for medicinal plant research—survives a 450 year old Mediterranean Palm (Chamaerops humilis) known as Goethe’s Palm.
 This specimen served as one of the inspirations for Johann von Goethe’s theory on botanical morphology, enumerated in the text The Metamorphosis of Plants from 1790.
 To protect the specimen over the centuries, university gardeners constructed a series of temporary and permanent palm houses, producing an index of the changing relationship between a living ecosystem and the technical, environmental, and material conditions required for its care.

-PALM-HOUSE is an exhibit at Citygroup in NYC, November 2020 - February 2021
+PALM-HOUSE was exhibited at Citygroup in NYC, November 2020 - February 2021

 Project Leads: Daniel Jacobs, Brittany Utting

 Design Team: Jianing Cui, Tiffany Xu, Clara Núñez-Regueiro, Leah Hong

 This exhibition is made possible through support from Rice Architecture and Taubman College of Architecture and Urban Planning at the University of Michigan.